nitefood/asn/README.md

   *Notes for MacOS users:*

   * *If `mtr` still can't be found after running the command above, [this](https://docs.brew.sh/FAQ#my-mac-apps-dont-find-usrlocalbin-utilities) may help to fix it.*
-  * *Homebrew has a [policy](https://github.com/Homebrew/homebrew-core/issues/35085#issuecomment-447184214) not to install any binary with the **setuid** bit, and mtr (or actually, the mtr-packet helper binary that comes with it) requires to elevate to root to perform traces (a good explanation for this can be found [here](https://github.com/traviscross/mtr/issues/204#issuecomment-723961118)).
+  * *Homebrew has a [policy](https://github.com/Homebrew/homebrew-core/issues/35085#issuecomment-447184214) not to install any binary with the **setuid** bit, and mtr (or actually, the mtr-packet helper binary that comes with it) requires to elevate to root to perform traces (good explanations for this can be found [here](https://github.com/traviscross/mtr/issues/204#issuecomment-723961118) and [here](https://github.com/traviscross/mtr/blob/master/SECURITY)).
 If mtr (and therefore `asn`) traces are not working on your system, you should either run `asn` as root using **sudo**, or set the proper SUID permission bit on the mtr (or better, on the mtr-packet) binary.*

 ### Script download and installation